djparentx/dArkOSen-R36S/BETA/README.md

 - place in tools and run to patch your original dtb for use with dArkOSen
 - creates *.dtb.bak in case of failure
-- adds the following to CPU values:
+- adds the following to CPU OPP values:

 		opp-1368000000 {
 			opp-hz = <0x00 0x518a0600>;